jaxwilko/wn-game-plugin/docs/development.md

     sendToUser($result);
 }
 ```
-Because I already had a JS rendering system I thought why not do this in JS, unfortunately I no longer have the code
+Because I already had a JS rendering system I thought why not do this in JS?
+Unfortunately I no longer have the code
-for this, but it looked something like:
+for that version of the engine, but it looked something like:
 ```
 engine/
     rendering/